 Your energy performance expectations should be discussed with your contractor.
 You may wish to incorporate performance goals in your written agreement with the contractor.

 BEFORE YOU SIGN THE CONTRACT:

-- · Read it carefully to make sure all the details have been included in the estimate. - Review the fine print and terms and conditions. - Be sure that both you and the contractor initial any changes to the work or standard conditions in the contract.
+- Read it carefully to make sure all the details have been included in the estimate. - Review the fine print and terms and conditions.

 For more advice on hiring a contractor, read our article.